sunzihan23/tp/docs/UserGuide.md

 ### Deleting a student : `delete`

-Deletes the specified student from the list of students you are overseeing in the selected course.
+Deletes the specified student from the list of students in the selected course.

 **Format:** `delete INDEX`
-* Deletes the student at the specified `INDEX`.
-* The index refers to the index number shown in the displayed students list.
-* `INDEX`: Must be a **positive integer** (1, 2, 3, ...), and it should fall within the range of students currently displayed such that it corresponds to a valid student.
+* `INDEX`: Refers to the index number shown in the displayed student list.
+It must be a positive integer (1, 2, 3, ...), and it should fall within the range of students currently displayed such that it corresponds to a valid student.
+* The student at the specified `INDEX` will be deleted from the student list of the selected course.

 **Example:**
-* `delete 2` Deletes the student at index 2 of the displayed students list.
+* `delete 2` deletes the student at index 2 of the displayed students list.
 * `delete 1` returns the following result:
 *![Delete_Student](images/CommandSuccessScreenshots/DeleteStudentSuccess.png)*